npm/npmo-docs/cli/installation.md

 ## npm works with npm Enterprise

-npm Enterprise is a program called `npmo` that runs on a server or VM and is configured and maintainer by the IT or Ops department at your company.
+npm Enterprise is a program called `npme` that runs on a server or VM and is configured and maintainer by the IT or Ops department at your company.

 In order for you and your development teams to use your npm Enterprise instance, you'll need to install the npm Command Line Interface (CLI),